 The drops or catapult launches are sponsored by DLR Space Administration.
 Technical Support provided by ZARM is included in those drops or catapult launches and therefore free of charge.

-For the stay of the research team in Bremen, ZARM will provide free of charge its on-site apartment which has separate cabins, a bathroom and a common kitchen.
-The ZARM apartment can accommodate four people with two separate rooms.
+For the stay of the research team in Bremen, ZARM will provide free of charge its on-site apartment, which has two separate cabins, a bathroom and a common kitchen.
+The ZARM apartment can accommodate upto four people.

 For further information regarding the Fellowship Programme and applications, please contact email@example.com.